venkyyuvy/transformer/S16/README.md

 - cycle encoder and decoder layers
 - Removes all English sentences with more than 150 "tokens"
 - Removes all french sentences where len(fench_sentences) > len(english_sentrnce) + 10

+Achieved a training loss of 1.5 with 30 epoches.